 - Stucco: Homes made from stucco simply aren't stable enough for the weight of the deck.

 - Space: Freestanding decks take up a lot of space, so much so that it may not be worth taking up the whole backyard.

 - Clay: Clay soil may not be able to support substantial decks.
 Homeowners may need sand or gravel soil to install.

-A deck can end up costing more than homeowners think, even if they plan on doing most of the work themselves.
+A backyard deck, no matter the design or layout of the deck, can end up costing more than homeowners think, even if they plan on doing most of the work themselves.
 Quality materials, such as composite wood, can be a major upfront expense.
 The trade-off for the costs is a 20-year warranty, which can be worth it for people who want to spend some serious time watching the sunsets on their deck.
-Those who are living in a rapidly up-and-coming neighborhood may also want to splurge for a fireplace or outdoor bar, which can instantly appeal to luxury home buyers down the line.
+Those who are living in a rapidly up-and-coming neighbourhood may also want to splurge for a fireplace or outdoor bar, which can instantly appeal to luxury home buyers down the line.
 However, for owners in more modest areas, this isn't necessarily recommended.

 Homeowners considering a deck who know for sure they can't live without one should already have their answer that it's time to install.
 However, Albert Park/Radisson Heights homeowners who are still debating may want to consider other remodelling projects before settling on a deck.
 For example, a small bathroom or kitchen remodel may cost the same amount while improving the ROI of each dollar spent.
 It all just depends on the homeowner's priorities and overall goals.